Totes5706/Plutus-Pioneer-Program-Cohort-3/Lectures/Lecture10.md

 ```

-So in order to try that I need a UTxO as argument, so I can pick one of these two, let's pick the second one.
-The transaction id and the index.So this is the first one if I had used hash one instead it would be the second UTxO.
+In order to try that we need a UTxO as argument, so we can pick one of these two; let's pick the second one.

 ```
 [nix-shell:~/plutus-pioneer-program/code/week10]$ ./scripts/withdraw-user1.sh 2207d6294a2a7b8ba664c85f18bed9d49d5837240de52547df0b101762a2a4a7#1